 If a bank offered this service, I might view that as a good use of my money if I had to pay for the service.
 I don’t think I’d use this service (although I might try it out for a while).
 This might be what some folks might need, almost a Financial Nanny or Money Conscience concept.
-Both terms copyrighted by me.
+I copyright both terms.

-Do most people need these kind of services?
-Maybe not, but it is evident that some folks might benefit from this kind of helpful concept.
+Do most people need this kind of service?
+Maybe not, but it is evident that some folks might benefit from this useful concept.

-Some banks already offer parts of the service, by giving their customers access to cheaper or free copies of Quicken to help track their spending, but the financial feedback loop needs to be much tighter than the control that Quicken puts out (and maybe needs to be a little more severe in it’s ramifications as well).
+Some banks already offer parts of the service by giving their customers access to cheaper or free copies of Quicken to help track their spending.
+Still, the financial feedback loop needs to be much tighter than Quicken’s control (and maybe needs to be a little more severe in its ramifications as well).

 Is this kind of interventionist methodology needed?
 My opinion is, in some instances, yes because there is a shocking lack of financial training for consumers.
 Money and manipulating it is one of the top skills any adult needs to survive in this world, yet the amount of training given to teenagers and young adults is negligible.